 - For non-US funds, you can search for a fund by ISIN, for example, GB0009069716 can be used to identify Lloyds TSB Offshore Gilt Fund Quarterly A Inc share class.
 The ISIN is displayed within the fund page as part of the “Profile” data.

 - We also support searching by Morningstar Performance ID across all funds.
-You can search by performance ID from any of the landing pages or from the companies research page.
+You can search by performance ID from any of the landing pages or from the equity landing page.

 - I can’t find my fund searching by name or symbol.
 Is there anything else I can use to see if the fund I’m looking for is available on ft.com?